Skchauhan15/assignment/README.md

 * All the email is sent with the template with minimum text which can we rebuild as need.
 * code written in js with express to remove complication to understand
 * User api try to provide all flow of signup and login
-* rate limit is applied
 * nodemailer is used to send email templates
 * openapi version 3.3 is used
 * all the task and user api is consumed with JOI validation
 * twilio is setup but not used as its a paid service
-* all the get api is provided with pagination and limit
+* pagination and limit, search and filters is applied.
-* all password saved after hashing
+* all password are hashing with bycrpt
+* socket io is used to realtime update as taskAssigned.
+* rate limit is applied

 #env variable
 MONGO='mongodb://localhost:27017/assignment'
 TOKEN_KEY="assignment"
-EMAIL = 'sumit.k.henceforth@gmail.com'   // don't use personal creds everywhere
+EMAIL =             // required for nodemailer
-PASSWORD =         //
+PASSWORD =         //   required
 MONGODB=mongodb://127.0.0.1:27017/assignment
 ADMIN_DEFAULT_EMAIL="admin123@yopmail.com"
 ADMIN_DEFAULT_PASSWORD="Admin123@"